nhutung211/onedigital/content/blog/en/multiparty-toolkit-is-here-and-why-it’s-awesome.md

 Play around with the [basic starter project](https://glitch.com/edit/#!/remix/multiparty-tookit-demo?path=README.md%3A1%3A0).

-Dive into a more complete \[demo application using React](Link to blog post).

-Show us what you are working on and give us any feedback in our [Community Slack Channel](https://developer.nexmo.com/slack).
+Show us what you are working on and give us any feedback in our [Community Slack Channel](https://developer.vonage.com/slack).